azxcvba82/app_weather_forecast_java_fx/README.md

-# a.how to use the Weather Information App
+# A. How to use the Weather Information App
   Install JDK 17.0 from Oracle
-    Following https://code.visualstudio.com/docs/java/java-gui to create project and get pom.xml file
+    Following https://code.visualstudio.com/docs/java/java-gui to create a project and get pom.xml file
   Install apache-maven-3.9.6 and assign path
   Compile & Running the program:
-    1.Open PowerShell from windows
+    1. Open PowerShell from Windows
-    2.Change path to target foler:
+    2. Change path to target folder:
-    cd C:\xxx\week
+    `cd C:\xxx\app_weather_forecast`
-    run "C:\Program Files\apache-maven-3.9.6\bin\mvn.cmd" javafx:run -f
+    `run "C:\Program Files\apache-maven-3.9.6\bin\mvn.cmd" javafx:run -f "c:\yourPath\a1\pom.xml"`
-    "c:\yourPath\a1\pom.xml"

   Interacting with GUI
-    Click when use button, text field, dropdown.
+    Click when using the button, text field, and dropdown.
-    Close program by top-right ‘X’ button.
+    Close the program by the top-right ‘X’ button.

   Get weather info
     input city name (case-insensitive)
     click button [Get weather]

-# b.details about your implementation.
+# B. Details about your implementation.

   UI: use JavaFX
   API: use openweathermap.org
   JSON parser: org.json
   Icon: use local image
-  Unit converter: use comboBox to choose after each weather query. it auto reset when click query weather.
+  Unit converter: use comboBox to choose after each weather query. it auto resets when clicking query weather.
-  History Tracking: use textarea and variable to log input Dynamic Backgrounds: use machine local time to check day or night. then show image
+  History Tracking: use textarea and variable to log input Dynamic Backgrounds: use the machine's local time to check day or night. then show image

 <p align="center">